 A. Information for committee chair and committee members

-Evaluation: It is useful for the committee members to have some advance discussion among themselves about the pedagogical goals of the exam.
+Evaluation: It is useful for the committee members to have some advance discussion among themselves about the pedagogical and research goals of the exam.
 Some faculty assess the exam on the caliber of the argument/discussion.
 For others, coverage, including the inclusion of a high proportion of texts from the reading list, is more important.

 The oral portion of the exam takes place only if the written element receives a pass.
 The committee can approach the oral exam as a chance to ask the student to expand on issues raised in the written exam, as well as to address other works from the reading list.